When Sinks Help or Hurt: Unified Framework for Attention Sink in Large Vision-Language Models

 \section{Additional Experiments}

-We conduct additional experiments to (i) compare LSG against a generic parameter-efficient baseline (Sec.~\ref{sec:d1_baseline}), (ii) ablate key design choices in the gating mechanism (Sec.~\ref{sec:d2_ablation}), and (iii) evaluate on broader benchmarks beyond those used in the main paper (Sec.~\ref{sec:d3_broad}).
+We conduct additional experiments to (i) compare LSG against a generic parameter-efficient baseline (Sec.~\ref{sec:d1_baseline}), (ii) ablate key design choices in the gating mechanism (Sec.~\ref{sec:d2_ablation}), (iii) study multi-layer stacking, including layer selection from training signals and independent versus joint gate training (Sec.~\ref{sec:supp_leakage}), and (iv) evaluate on bro ader benchmarks beyond those used in the main paper (Sec.~\ref{sec:d3_broad}).
 Unless otherwise stated, all learned variants are trained on a 10K stratified sample from Cambrian-7M with a frozen backbone.